Please review the Determination of Research Worksheet for more information.

 D. The expedited review procedure may not be used for classified research involving human participants.

 E. IRBs are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) apply regardless of the type of review--expedited or convened--utilized by the IRB.
-(See page 4, Item 3 in the Instructions for this packet)

 F. Categories one (1) through seven (7) pertain to both initial and continuing IRB review.